Bylaws of ICMART - International Council of Medical Acupuncture and Related Techniques

 (c) The national delegates shall be designated in each country from among the Presidents or General Secretaries of the National Association(s) or from among the members of the Boards.

 Article V: General Assembly

-(a) On the occasion of the International Congress which will be held every two years, which it will patronize and in the organization of which it will participate, at the place where the Congress is held.
+(a) On the occasion of the International Congress, which it will patronize, and in the organisation of which it will participate, at the place where the Congress is held.
 The convening notice will be sent by the General Secretary or the President at least six months before the date of the Congress.
 The agenda shall be communicated at least six weeks in advance.